 2. Men Battle Depression

 My stepfather was an alcoholic.
 There were years when he would recover and then something would happen.
 I remember seeing him when he would take his first sip.
 Even when he was sober, I could tell he was battling to keep his desire to live.
 There were times when he walked around with this overwhelming cloud of utter despair.
 His sisters would talk to him.
 Friends would reach out.
 I begged him to just pick himself up.
 As I got older, I realized that he needed more than a pick me up.
 He was in a hole of which he had to be dug out.
 Alcohol was never the problem.
 It was a symptom of the depression he was living in.
 Today, my step-Father still battles…but he is battling.
 He’s still fighting.
 His fight has taught me that men experience deep sadness and darkness.
 Sometimes they need help to see the sun.

 3. Men Take Pride in Providing…the good ones do

-I loved when I could go to work with my step-Father. he worked hard and he liked his work.
+I loved when I could go to work with my step-Father.
+He worked hard and he liked his work.
 The slight smile on his face when he received his pay was sweet.
 That same smile would come across his face when he took me to the Waffle House or gave money to my mother to pay a bill.
 It was a very slight upturn at the corner of his mouth but his eyes were always shining at those moments.
 My step-Father enjoyed seeing me happy.
 Providing was a means by which he showed his deep love.
 People say a lot of things they don’t mean.
-My stepfather taught me that mend don’t put their money where their mouth is.
+My stepfather taught me that men don’t put their money where their mouth is.
 They put their money where their heart is.